jg-digital-media/jgdm-100DaysOfCode/work/log/round-9.md

 # R9D35: Tuesday 24 May 2022

-+ Worked on my accounts, and tech wise on making a responsive contact form with CSS
++ Worked on my accounts, and tech wise on making a responsive contact form with CSS.

 + **Technologies Used** - HTML5, CSS, WordPress

 # R9D34: Monday 23 May 2022

-+ Updated some more styles and improved configurability
++ Updated some more styles and improved configurability.

 + **Technologies Used** - HTML5, CSS, WordPress